emarsden/pg-el/README.md

   licensed).
 Works fine (last tested 2025-05 with version 1.24 in the default session pooling mode).

 - The [PgDog](https://github.com/pgdogdev/pgdog) sharding connection pooler for PostgreSQL (AGPLv3
   licensed).
-Works mostly fine but disconnects the client when the client-encoding is switched to `LATIN1` (last tested 2025-05).
+We encounter some errors when using the extended query protocol: unnamed prepared statements and prepared statments named `__pgdog_N` are reported not to exist.
+The pooler also disconnects the client when the client-encoding is switched to `LATIN1` (last tested 2025-05).

 - The [PgCat](https://github.com/postgresml/pgcat) sharding connection pooler for PostgreSQL (MIT license).
-Works fine (last tested 2025-05 with v0.2.5).
+Mostly works but sometimes runs into read timeouts (last tested 2025-06 with v0.2.5).

 - [Google AlloyDB Omni](https://cloud.google.com/alloydb/omni/docs/quickstart) is a proprietary fork of PostgreSQL with Google-developed extensions, including a columnar storage extension, adaptive autovacuum, and an index advisor.
-It works perfectly with pg-el as of 2025-05 (version that reports itself as "15.7").
+It works perfectly with pg-el as of 2025-06 (version that reports itself as "15.7").

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support